TrueGeorgi/Gladiator/README.md

     * And a few other minor ones.
   * Removed some unnecessary code.
   * When the main character, died the game continued.

+### 10.05.2023 Update
+  * Did some edditing.
+Gramma check and some Text separation for easier reading.